eafolabi/rook/Documentation/Storage-Configuration/Monitoring/ceph-monitoring.md

 ### CSI Liveness

-To integrate CSI liveness and grpc into ceph monitoring we will need to deploy a service and service monitor.
+To integrate CSI liveness into ceph monitoring we will need to deploy a service and service monitor.

 ```console